 Finance is the fuel needed to run any business.
-There are numerous stories of entrepreneurial ventures which could not survive despite having great potential tanking, due to shortage of funding.
-Getting fund is especially challenging when a business is in the startup stage.
+There are numerous stories of entrepreneurial ventures which could not survive despite having great potential tanking, due to a shortage of funding.
+Getting funds is especially challenging when a business is in the startup stage.
 Hence, it is important for emerging entrepreneurs to be aware of the various startup company funding options.

 When loans are given by individuals or a group of people instead of banks and other financial institutions, such loans are known as micro-loans and the technique is called microlending.
-Micro-loans can be a good source of startup funding for small business.
+Micro-loans can be a good source of startup funding for small businesses.
 Microloans are unsecured loans.
 The credit score of the borrower is a guiding factor for the lender; it helps in deciding the interest that the borrower would pay to the lender in addition to the original principal amount.

 Using an online platform, individuals interested in raising funds for their initiative can make use of crowdfunding.
 The investor gets some form of equity or reward in exchange for the contribution.
 KickStarter, GoFundMe and Indiegogo are some of the most popular and top-ranked crowdfunding sites.
 Crowdfunding is a good startup funding process because it is easier to acquire than traditional bank loans.

 Once approved for a ‘line of credit’, the borrower gets access to a pool of money.
 But only when he actually takes out some amount i.e. borrows from the pool, he is subjected to the interest that would be charged.
 The benefit of this type of loan is the low-interest rate charged as compared to bank loans or NBFC loans.